Realxeng/PDF-handler-API/README.md

 The API supports JSON with nested arrays and objects.
 By default, the server route the function through `/jsontopdf` route and expects POST HTTP method from the request.
 Otherwise, the API will return 404 Not Found.

 The API expects the JSON data and the [options](https://github.com/Realxeng/JSONtoPDF?tab=readme-ov-file#query-options) to be passed in the request body.
+In addition, the API also supports appending image attachments in the body as an array of object containing the attachement name and uri `[{ name: string, uri: string }]`.
 The request body should follow this format
-`{ data: object, options?: object }`
+`{ data: object, options?: object, attachments?: object[] }`

 The API uses [pdfkit](https://www.npmjs.com/package/pdfkit) package.
 For more information visit [PDFKit Documentation](https://pdfkit.org/docs/getting_started.html)
 ## Options